Skip to content

 Caller have 2 choices:

-1. Transfer token to the vault and call vault.settle(Currency token)
+1. Call vault.sync(currency), transfer token to the vault and call vault.settle(Currency token)

 2. Assuming caller have done vault.mint earlier to store surplus token on the vault, caller can call vault.burn(Currency currency, uint256 amount) now to use those surplus token stored in vault.